Wondering How to Give Well? Hint: Until It Helps

-A funny thing happens when you get a reputation.
-Adam Grant, Ph.D., is a professor of management and, at 32, the youngest tenured faculty member at the University of Pennsylvania’s Wharton School of Business.
-Bloomberg Businessweek lists him as one of the magazine’s “favorite professors.”
-His research has had far-reaching implications in the business world and has the kind of gee-whiz quality that got it mentioned in David and Goliath by Malcolm Gladwell, among others.
-He consults for Google, Pixar, Goldman Sachs, the United Nations and the NFL.
-But perhaps most important, Grant puts in long hours on his own work, and even longer hours helping others with their work.
+A funny thing happens when you get a reputation—something Adam Grant, Ph.D., a professor of management and psychology at the University of Pennsylvania’s Wharton School of Business, knows well.
+His research has had far-reaching implications in the business world and has the kind of gee-whiz quality that, among the many references to his work, got it mentioned in David and Goliath by Malcolm Gladwell.
+He speaks and consults for organizations including Google, the Gates Foundation and the NBA.
+But perhaps most importantly, Grant puts in long hours on his work—and even longer hours helping others with theirs.

-Giving in a professional environment is the core of his research—which studies meaningful work, helping behaviors, proactivity and initiative—and provides the foundation of his book, Give and Take: A Revolutionary Approach to Success (a New York Times best-seller in hardcover that received must-read praise from Fortune, Financial Times, The Washington Post and Oprah).
+Giving in a professional environment is the core of his research, which studies meaningful work, helping behaviors, proactivity and initiative.
+It also provides the foundation of his book, Give and Take: A Revolutionary Approach to Success (a New York Times bestseller in hardcover that received must-read praise from Fortune, Financial Times, The Washington Post and Oprah).

 That would be depressing news for the good-hearted among us.
 But as they say in the infomercials, wait, there’s more.